purposeindustries/passport-medium/README.md

 application are supplied as options when creating the strategy.
-The strategy also requires a `verify` callback, which receives the access token and optional refresh token, as well as `profile` which contains the authenticated user's Google profile.
+The strategy also requires a `verify` callback, which receives the access token and optional refresh token, as well as `profile` which contains the authenticated user's Medium profile.
 The `verify` callback must call `cb` providing a user to complete authentication.

     var MediumStrategy = require('passport-medium').Strategy;